 Going back to the procedure, you have two ways of adding or adjusting pre, post and mid-rolls to your episodes: manually or directly from the waveform editor.

-- When you are ready, click on Insert Ad and choose if you want the ad to be single or double
+When you are ready, click on Insert Ad and choose if you want the ad to be single, double or triple:

-- Choose if you want that to be a single or a double ad
+Choose if you want that to be a single, a double or a triple ad

 You can edit, add or remove pre, post and mid-rolls whenever you want.